sarah1893/notes/docs/notes/python-basic.rst

     >>> type(...)
     <class 'ellipsis'>

-We can use it to represent a function or a class which has not implemented yet.
+The following snippet shows that we can use the ellipsis to represent a function or a class which has not implemented yet.

 .. code-block:: python